adam-singer/Reactive-Dart/README.md

 because the termination did not occur in sequence itself.

 ## Observable chaining
-Some observables are chainable.
+Any observable that takes an Observable as it's first parameter is also chainable with any other observable.
 How cool is this:

+### Unchained Example
 	Observable
-		.fromDOMEvent(myElement.on.click)
+		.count(Observable.fromEvent(myElement.on.click))
+		.subscribe((c) => print("You clicked the mouse $c times."));

+### Chained Example (more readable, easier to modify)
+	Observable
+		.fromEvent(myElement.on.click)
 		.count()
 		.subscribe((c) => print("You clicked the mouse $c times."));

-Yields (for each mouse click)
+Both will yield (for each mouse click)

 	You clicked the mouse 1 times.
 	You clicked the mouse 2 times.
 	You clicked the mouse 3 times.
 	...

-Chaining gets really powerful when you start to think about merging observable sequences, and so forth...
+Chaining gets really powerful when you start to think about combining observable sequences in different ways...

 ## More To Come
-I'll be building lots more observable wrappers.
+Most of the core operators are built, but I do plan to add more over time.
 Feel free to contact me if you want to contribute your own.

 ## Some reference material on the reactive model
 * <http://rxwiki.wikidot.com/start>